adrazen/cs140e-final-project/labs/3-bootloader/README.md

   1. You'll write missing code in `get-code.h:get_code` to get the code and copy it where it should go.

-  2. After you compile, copy the resultant `kernel.img` to the SD card just as you did in lab 0.
+  2. After you compile, copy the resultant `kernel.img` that is generated to the SD card just as you did in lab 0.

   3. Use the tracing on the unix-side to debug what is going on.
      The traces should be identical to using our bootloader, other